kq1231/timely/tasks.md

     - This issue does not occur when creating a new sub-entry.
     - This issue occurs only with yearly frequency.
 - Sub-entries should be in reversed order i.e. newest on top and oldest on bottom.
+- The common service should NOT extend anything.
+Services shouldn't extend repositories.
+- Remove FilterMixin from Tab 2.
+Shift the function to Tab2Model.
+- Tab 3 and 4 should have a service which their controllers can use.
+- It is the job of the DATA layer to communicate with the external world.
+Hence, it is not wise to allow any controller to perform such logic.
+Services should handle such complex logic for reusability.
+    - The service should decide whether to write or to edit any model.
+- All providers and controllers should be `AutoDispose`able.
+- Tab 12
+    - Make the sub-entry molecule take in the date as a parameter.
+It should pass it to the sub-entry provider as a family provider.